0xIchigo/0xIchigo-Website/blogposts/solidity-gas-optimizations-101.md

 If you don't know the permanent value of a variable and, for example, are dealing with an arbitrary length raw byte data or string, you should use the `bytes` value type.
 If, however, you know that you can limit the length to a maximum of 32 characters then use a value of `bytes1` to `bytes32` to save gas.
 This is important to know as contracts using a version of Solidity before 0.8.4 do not have access to custom errors.
 Thus, `require` strings longer than 32 bytes would cost extra gas - each extra memory word of bytes past the original 32 incurs an `MSTORE` which costs 3 gas.
 This also applies to `revert` strings.
 Overall, shorter `require` / `revert` strings can save deployment time as well as runtime costs.
 If you are using >=0.8.4, it is recommended to use custom errors instead.

-If you know the permenent value of a variable will be zero, do not explicitly initialize it - `uints` are 0 by default, for example.
-Adding in an initialization to zero will increase both contract size and increase gas.
+If you know the permenent value of a variable will be zero, do not explicitly initialize it.
+Adding in an initialization to zero, or another default value, will increase both contract size and gas.

 ### Caching Variables
 If you need to look up a variable's value more than once, consider caching it.
 For example, `<array>.length` should not be looked up every iteration of a `for` loop.
 Caching the array length will save gas since it'll avoid an `MLOAD` every loop for arrays stored in `memory`, an `SLOAD` for arrays stored in `storage`, and `CALLDATALOAD` for arrays stored in `calldata`.
-With the array length cached, the `SLOAD` / `MLOAD` / `CALLDATALOAD` operation is only called once and each subsequent call is a cheaper `dupN` instruction.
+With the array length cached, the `MLOAD` / `SLOAD` / `CALLDATALOAD` operation is only called once and each subsequent call is a cheaper `dupN` instruction.
 Yes, `MLOAD`, `CALLDATALOAD`, and `dupN` have the same gas cost however `MLOAD` and `CALLDATALOAD` require an additional `dupN` call to put the offset in the stack.

 Caching is also useful for multiple accesses of a mapping or array.
 For instance, caching a mapping's value in a local `storage` or `calldata` variable when the value is accessed multiple times reduces gas per access since the EVM does not have to recalculate the key's keccack256 hash.
 Caching is also useful for saving the value of a function call rather than calling the function multiple times.